adnenabdessaied/FastLearningSystem/README.md

 # FastLearningSystem
-This the git repo of my SimTech Master thesis project
+This the git repo of my SimTech Master thesis project "Fast Learning System in multi-modal Context".